CVE-2026-41246: CWE-94: Improper Control of Generation of Code ('Code Injection') in projectcontour contour

 Potential Impact

-An attacker with permissions to create or modify HTTPProxy resources can execute arbitrary Lua code within the Envoy proxy process.
-This can lead to unauthorized reading of sensitive xDS client credentials and denial of service conditions impacting other tenants sharing the Envoy instance.
-The attack is limited to routes controlled by the attacker but leverages shared infrastructure to escalate impact.
-The vulnerability does not require user interaction and has a low attack complexity but requires some privileges (RBAC).
+An attacker with RBAC permissions to create or modify HTTPProxy resources can exploit this vulnerability to execute arbitrary Lua code within the Envoy proxy process.
+This can compromise the confidentiality of Envoy's xDS client credentials and disrupt service availability for other tenants sharing the Envoy instance.
+The vulnerability does not allow code execution outside the Envoy process or on routes not controlled by the attacker.

 Mitigation Recommendations